As she prepares to step down as dean, Schultz is proud of the school’s collective work and commitments to justice

 One thing you prioritized in your school-wide emails was joy—milestones, poetry, and reminders to rest and enjoy our full lives.
 What are you looking forward to after serving as dean?

 I'm excited about more time to return to my scholarship.
 I have two book ideas that I am eager to pursue.
-I'm also looking forward to having my weekends back to spend more time in the mountains, reading novels, traveling and with family and friends, and I have a new grandson in Washington, D.C., so that's a great thing.
+I'm also looking forward to having my weekends back to spend more time in the mountains, reading novels, traveling and with family and friends.
+Also, I have a new grandson in Washington, D.C., so that's a great thing.

 Left: Dean Kathy Schultz speaking at a staff and faculty retreat.
 Right: Dean Kathy Schultz among faculty and staff at the School of Education for a birthday celebration.